 CofA and WomensTrust – a microfinance, education and healthcare organisation working in Pokuase, Ghana – have agreed to form a closer relationship whereby CofA will train their scholarship girls at our annual summer camps and WomensTrust will extend their micro credit facilities to the mothers of our girls who are already in some form of small business or would like to start one so they can finance their children’s further education.more

 In 1999, the then Secretary-general of the UN, Kofi Annan, described girls’ education as the “single highest returning social investment in the world today”.
-This is still true today and there is a great need for girls in Ghana to break out of the spiral of poverty and underachievement.
+This is still true in 2013 and there is a great need for girls in Ghana to break out of the spiral of poverty and underachievement.

 As in most of Africa, it is the women of Ghana – as the mothers of the future – who hold the key to progress and change.
 But many of its young girls are deprived of education in order to help their parents, siblings and members of their extended family survive.
 They often do the physically demanding work like walking for miles for water, planting and tending the crops and looking after animals.
 Most will marry young and have children at a young age.
 At best they will have a limited education and their daughters will carry on this depressing cycle, often made worse by poor health, sexually transmitted diseases, including HIV/AIDS and early pregnancy.
 And so the cycle continues.

 Girls in rural areas of Ghana are particularly disadvantaged when it comes to education.
 They are disadvantaged through their location and gender imbalance.
 Poverty means that girls are misused more often than boys – they often carry out cleaning and other household chores for teachers and are taken out of school when the family runs out of money or needs an extra pair of hands.
 There are no role models for them to go by and their mothers have gone through the same experiences, so they accept that this is the fate of their daughters.